-Prior to McDermottPlus, Deborah held a senior leadership position at a health technology company focused in the benefits industry.
-She led the business development and client relationship management team, driving the growth of partnerships and retention of marquis clients.
-She held a position as a manager at a consulting firm where she consulted on corporate and product strategy for health plans launching new products in the private sector.
-Deborah also worked at a healthcare policy and research consulting firm, building economic models and analyzing data to assess the effectiveness of federal and state health programs.
+Prior to joining McDermottPlus, Deborah was a senior leader at a health technology company focused on the healthcare benefits industry.
+She also held roles at several consulting firms where she focused on corporate and product strategy for health plans launching new products in the private sector, built health economic models, and analyzed data to assess the effectiveness of federal and state health programs.

 “Migrating to Consumer-Directed Healthcare: How to Achieve CDH at Your Organization’s Own Pace”, 28th Annual HR Florida Conference & Expo, September 2006